MOT brake guide

 Visible thin pads

-Pre-MOT brake pad checks
+Pre-MOT checks

 • 1Listen for squealing, scraping or grinding when braking.